 The switch does not provide an on/off power switch.
-The DC power adapter connection controls the power.
+The power cord connection controls the power.

-Before connecting the DC power adapter to the DC connector on the switch, select an AC outlet for the DC power adapter.
-Make sure that the AC outlet is not controlled by a wall switch, which can turn off power to the switch.
+Before connecting the power cord, select an AC outlet that is not controlled by a wall switch, which can turn off power to the switch.